HopeFan/airbnb-dbt-project/README.md

 ## implemented dbt project from scratch tach using airbnb data soruces.

-## in this project i used some great features of dbt:
+in this project, i used some great features of dbt:

 - different types of materilization ( view, table, incremental, CTE)
 - snapshots